vinaximus/3ColumnChallenge/README.md

 ## Overview
-I tried my best to complete my challenge to 100%, however I did not manage to get the rounded corners perfectly ):.
+I tried my best to complete my challenge to 100%, with hover status also,  however I did not manage to get the rounded corners perfectly ):.
 Also there is something wrong with the mobile size screen

 ### The challenge